AardCrowley/Telegram/README.md

 apiToken = "<your bot token>"
 ```

-replace `<token>` where again is what you received from creating your bot.
+replace `<token>` where again it is what you received from creating your bot.

 From here on out, it should work out of the gate.